wp-plugins/ns-category-widget/README.txt

 1. Adding widget in sidebar

 == Changelog ==

+= 2.0 =
+* Feature: Tree (Expandable) feature is added in category listing
+* Feature: Plugin option page is added under Settings menu
+* Feature: Styles for Tree can be enabled/disabled from admin panel
+* Feature: Tree settings can be customized for individual widget
+* Bug Fix: Minor bug fixes

 = 1.4.2 =
 * Language File: Spanish [Thanks to Ogi Djuraskovic (http://firstsiteguide.com/) ]